chamilo/docs/teacher-guide/getting-to-know-chamilo/general_usability.md

 This manual is available in several formats, so you can always download it in editable format from our website and do a quick search & replace operation to make it fit your needs.
 Don't hesitate to send us the updated version back for sharing with others at info@chamilo.org.
 You'll be amazed at how this can benefit you in return, as other communities build up on your work to make things even better.

 The somewhat ambivalent term “**training**” which had been employed in previous versions of the software has now been replaced by the more understandable term “**course**”, while the previously ousted term “**learning path**” has now been reinstated after a short and unpopular change to “**course**”.
 You will find all these terms defined and explained in the following guide.
-If in any doubt, make sure you check our Glossary on page 177 Don't forget: you can customize these terms with the help of your Chamilo administrator \(if that's you, check the _Chamilo Administration Guide,_ also available from our website\).
+Don't forget: you can customize these terms with the help of your Chamilo administrator \(if that's you, check the _Chamilo Administration Guide,_ also available from our website\).